 ENG 583 Studies in Rhetoric and Writing (when topic is methodological)

 ENG 585 Studies in Film (when focused on pertinent methodologies)

 ENG 587 Interdisciplinary Studies in English (when focused on pertinent methodologies)

-- To connect with other core areas of English Studies, all MA English students take two courses in American, British, or World literature, film studies, or literary theory.
+- To connect with other core areas of English Studies, all M.A. in English students take two courses in Literature or Film.

 Open Electives (6 credits)

 - 2 electives selected in consultation with the concentration advisor.
 These courses may be from rhetoric and composition, linguistics, literature, digital humanities or other areas within the English Department, or, when appropriate to meet particular goals, from the Department of Communication, Foreign Languages, History, Psychology, the College of Education, or other fields.